Karpowership

-Karpowership is the builder, operator, and owner of a fleet of powerships.
-Since 2010, 25 powerships have been completed with their total installed capacity exceeding 6,000 MW.
+The company is the owner, operator, and builder of a fleet of powerships, comprising more than 40 assets and generating power across four continents, with a total installed capacity exceeding 7,000 MW.

-Karpowership executes all its activities in-house, including design, construction, site preparation, commissioning, fuel supply and electricity delivery.
+Karpowership constructs its floating plants at its shipyard Karmarine in Yalova, Türkiye and executes all its activities in-house, including design, construction, site preparation, commissioning, fuel supply and electricity delivery.